ShiftbrainStd/harmonic-modular-scale/README.md

 ### Integration with `polyrhythm-typography`

-You can use the `get-sizes` function as the `polyrhythm-typography`'s type scaler:
+You can use the `get-sizes` function as the `polyrhythm-typography`’s type scaler:

 ```scss
 // main.scss